-When dual SIM smartphones first hit the market some years ago, they came as a huge relief to users who had been struggling to cope with the logistics of having more than one mobile phone account.
+Dual SIM smartphones first hit the market some years ago, and they came as a huge relief to users who had been struggling to cope with the logistics of having more than one mobile phone account.

 In parts of the globe where network coverage is patchy at best, having two or more subscriptions with different networks is a way of ensuring that some form of mobile telecommunication is available at a given time.
 But this required users to buy separate handsets for each account (expensive), or use a single phone, and keep swapping out the Subscriber Identity Module or SIM cards (very inconvenient).